-Revenue Recognition-Non-regulated Operations-Usource, Unitil's competitive energy brokering subsidiary, records energy brokering revenues based upon the amount of electricity and gas delivered to customers through the end of the accounting period.
+Revenue Recognition-Non-regulated Operations-Usource, Unitil's competitive energy brokering subsidiary, records energy brokering and advisory service revenues based upon the amount of electricity and gas delivered to customers through the end of the accounting period.

 Depreciation and Amortization-Depreciation expense is calculated on a group straight-line basis based on the useful lives of assets, and judgment is involved when estimating the useful lives of certain assets.
-The Company conducts independent depreciation studies on a periodic basis as part of the regulatory ratemaking process and considers the results presented in these studies in determining the useful lives of the Company's fixed assets.
+The Company conducts independent depreciation studies on a periodic basis as part of the regulatory ratemaking process and considers the results presented in these studies in determining the useful lives of the

+Company's fixed assets.
 A change in the estimated useful lives of these assets could have a material impact on the Company's consolidated financial statements.
-Provisions for depreciation were equivalent to the following composite rates, based on the average depreciable property balances at the beginning and end of each year: 2015 - 3.57%, 2014 - 3.56% and 2013 - 3.59%.
+Provisions for depreciation were equivalent to the following composite rates, based on the average depreciable property balances at the beginning and end of each year: 2016 - 3.49%, 2015 - 3.57% and 2014 - 3.56%.